FASLADODO/Matlab_Dockter/README.md

 # Matlab_Dockter
+Copyright Rodney Dockter 2017

+All code contained herein is the property of Rodnet Dockter

-Contains Rods Matlab Code for Various Things
+Contains Matlab Code ported from my UMN github